-- Ongoing consultations/conversations between the Contractor and the Project Authorities will take place on at least a biweekly basis. - First draft of the report shall be submitted to the Project Authorities for review and comments no later than February 21, 2020. - Delivery of final deliverables (report, slideshow content and supplementary data) to the Project Authorities on or before March 31, 2020.
+- Ongoing consultations/conversations between the Contractor and the Project Authorities will take place on at least a biweekly basis. - First draft of the guide shall be submitted to the Project Authorities for review and comments no later than Friday, January 8th, 2021. - Second draft of the guide shall be submitted to the Project Authorities for review and comments no later than Friday, February 12th, 2021. - Delivery of final deliverables (guide, slideshow content and supplementary data) to the Project Authorities by or before Wednesday, March 31st, 2021.
+Webinar date will also be scheduled at this point. - Delivery of final webinar to the Project Authorities, Canadian companies and other stakeholders by or before Wednesday, June 30th, 2021.